-Out of the 150 questionnaires distributed to the all-construction players, a total of 108 (72%) were returned.
-According to the previous researcher, if the response rate is 70% or higher, the sample group will be sufficiently representative of the target population form (Mohd Fateh & Mohammad, 2021).
-Many factors affected the high response rate: (1) Ease of understanding the contents of the questionnaire after going through an expert panel process; (2) The four-week time frame provided was more than adequate for respondents to respond.
+Out of the 150 questionnaires distributed to all construction players, a total of 108 (72%) were returned.
+According to the previous researcher, if the response rate is 70% or higher, the sample group will be sufficiently representative of the target population form (Mohd Fateh and Mohammad, 2021).
+Many factors affected the high response rate: ease of understanding the contents of the questionnaire after going through an expert panel process and the four-week time frame provided was more than adequate for respondents to respond.

 Reliability analyses were performed to examine the internal consistency and item-total correlations within each scale.
 Previous research stated that a reliability coefficient of over 0.70 indicates good reliability.
 For this study, the reliability coefficients for all variables were above this value.
-Table 1 shows that Cronbach's Alpha is 0.79, which is high, and within this figure, the suggestion to measure using this instrument in this study is highly reliable.
+Table 1 shows that Cronbach's alpha is 0.79, which is high and within this figure, the suggestion to measure using this instrument in this study is highly reliable.

-Table 1: Reliability Analysis of Instrument
+Table 1.
+Reliability analysis of instrument

-Cronbach's Alpha N of Items All Main Variables 0.791 30
+Cronbach's Alpha N of Items All main variables 0.791 30